Women in Product Management: Corey Fiedler, VP, Head of Product Management at Broadridge

-What do you found most interesting about Product Management?
+What do you find most interesting about Product Management?

 I love the fact that no day is exactly the same.
 It is exciting to listen to a client’s challenges, then contemplating and presenting back to them their challenge solved in a new product idea or through the evolution of your own existing product.
 Product Managers also have the ability to work with senior executives and the corporate strategy.
 I love the challenge of convincing stakeholders of a market opportunity; gain their level of trust and investment in the product, and then executing to bring a product to market.

 What do you find challenging about Product Management?

 It’s a challenge to balance the business-as-usual requirements of a stable and mature business with innovation.
 At Broadridge we have many competing priorities.
 We have regulatory requirements.
 We have to continue to improve efficiency for our client service team supporting our clients.
 We need to ensure our technology, data centers, and security remain up-to-date and robust.
 The ability to balance these priorities with the need to innovate to meet client needs is a challenge.
 We also need to make tough decisions when an idea may lead our product strategy astray, or when you think you may not be able to implement that idea to the full satisfaction of the client.
 The push and pull within a Product Management prioritization process is a constant challenge, but also a healthy one.

 How do you drive success with your team?